Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Introduction

 \section{Introduction}

-Invasive species exert substantial impacts on ecosystems globally, comparable to the effects of pollutants such as discarded plastic.
-Extensive information exists about these species, including their characteristics, invaded regions, invasion pathways, and impacts \cite{tekman2022impacts, hobbs2000invasive}.
-However, there is still a need for comprehensive assessments that consider multiple aspects of the invasion process simultaneously \cite{bernery2022, woods2016towards}.
+Invasive species cause substantial damage to environmental ecosystems globally, this is comparable to the effects of pollutants such as discarded plastic.
+Extensive information exists about these species, including their characteristics, invaded regions, invasion pathways, and impacts \citep{tekman2022impacts, hobbs2000invasive}.
+However, there is still a need for comprehensive assessments that consider multiple aspects of the invasion process simultaneously \citep{bernery2022, woods2016towards}.

 Invasive signal crayfish (\emph{Pacifastacus Leniusculus}) pose a threat to native species and habitats, causing substantial economic consequences.
-These invasive crayfish out-compete and prey on native white-clawed crayfish (\emph{Austropotamobius Pallipes}), causing population declines and even extinctions \cite{MATHERS2016207}.
-The white-clawed crayfish is a keystone species found in freshwater bodies in Western Europe \cite{mirimin2022}.
-However, its populations have experienced significant declines due to the presence of a contagious fungal–type disease (Aphanomyces Astaci) originating from North America, competition with non-indigenous crayfish species, and habitat deterioration \cite{mirimin2022}.
+They out-compete and prey on native white-clawed crayfish (\emph{Austropotamobius Pallipes}), causing population declines and even extinctions \citep{MATHERS2016207}.
+The white-clawed crayfish is a keystone species found in freshwater bodies in Western Europe \citep{mirimin2022}.
+However, its populations have experienced significant declines due to the presence of a contagious fungal–type disease (Aphanomyces Astaci) originating from North America, competition with non-indigenous crayfish species, and habitat deterioration \citep{mirimin2022}.
 Additionally, their burrowing activities result in habitat degradation, destabilising riverbanks and disrupting aquatic vegetation.
-The economic impact of these damages includes the loss of biodiversity, reduced productivity in fisheries, and the need for habitat restoration, which can require substantial financial investments \cite{FALLER20161190}.
-Access to accurate and comprehensive data on these invasions is crucial \cite{bernery2022}.
+The economic impact of these damages includes the loss of biodiversity, reduced productivity in fisheries, and the need for habitat restoration, which can require substantial financial investments \citep{FALLER20161190}.
+Access to accurate and comprehensive data on these invasions is crucial for informed decision-making in environmental management. \citep{bernery2022}.

-In the process of detecting and recognising aquatic animals, the initial step involves acquiring data and gathering information.
-However, due to the complexity and dynamicist of the aquatic ecosystem, collecting underwater images can be relatively difficult and even dangerous \cite{Juan_and_Xu}.
-Nevertheless, advancements in technology have made it possible to collect fine-scale data using unmanned systems and a variety of sensors, such as physical and environmental data, imagery, and bathymetry data.
-Bathymetry is the measurement of depth of water in rivers, lakes or oceans to produce depth maps.
-These can then be used to characterise details of animal behaviour and their interactions within the ecosystem \cite{Ling_mahon}. \gls*{dl} is also being used to identify and locate aquatic species in raw images, videos, and audio recordings for bio-monitoring purposes \cite{Goodwin_Morten}.